WHY THIS IS HUGE NEWS FOR SMALL BUSINESSES

 The Future of Work

 The future of work and business is fast.
-It’s cost-efficient.
-It’s time-efficient.
-It’s mobile.
+It’s cost-efficient, time-efficient and mobile.

 Small business owners and freelance professionals alike are growing to accept today’s mobile world.
-Not just due to the aforementioned benefits above, but also because their clients have come to accept this as the norm.
+This is not just due to the aforementioned benefits above.
+Their clients have come to accept this as the norm.